aep-dev/aep.dev/aip/general/0121/aip.md

 operations.

-**Note:** A custom operation in resource-oriented design does _not_ entail defining a new or custom HTTP verb.
-Custom operations use traditional HTTP verbs (usually `POST`) and define the custom verb in the URI.
+**Note:** A custom operation in resource-oriented design does _not_ entail defining a new or custom HTTP method.
+Custom operations use traditional HTTP methods (usually `POST`) and define the custom verb in the URI.
 See AIP-136 for more detail.

 Services **should** prefer standard operations over custom operations; the